Dog Nail Clipping: Why It Matters, Costs, and When to See a Vet

 • Nails are curling or growing sideways

-• You can’t see the “quick” (the pink part inside the nail)
+• You can’t see the quick (the pink part inside the nail)

-Dog Nail Clipping Costs in Australia
+Dog nail clipping costs in Australia

-Professional Groomer$15 – $25$20 – $30Usually included in full groom
+Professional groomer$15 – $25$20 – $30Usually included in full groom

-Veterinary Clinic$25 – $40$40 – $60May include sedation if needed
+Veterinary clinic$25 – $40$40 – $60May include sedation if needed

-Mobile Groomer$20 – $30$25 – $35Convenience fee included
+Mobile groomer$20 – $30$25 – $35Includes convenience fee

 Additional costs to consider:

-• Nail Filing: $5-$10 extra for a smooth finish
+• Nail filing – $5-$10 extra for a smooth finish

-• Bleeding Quick: Usually no extra charge (groomers use styptic powder)
+• Bleeding quick – Usually no extra charge (groomers use styptic powder)

-• Sedation: $50-$150 if your dog is too anxious or aggressive (vet only)
+• Sedation – $50-$150 if your dog is too anxious (vet only)

-• Infection Treatment: $100-$300 if nails are infected (vet required)
+• Infection treatment – $100-$300 if nails are infected (vet required)

-Groomer vs Vet: When to Use Each
+Groomer vs vet: When to use each

 Use a professional groomer if:

-• Your dog’s nails are moderately long (not severely overgrown)
+• Your dog’s nails are moderately long

-• Your dog is calm and cooperative during handling
+• Your dog is calm during handling

-• You’re already booking a full groom (nail trim is included)
+• You’re already booking a full groom

-• The quicks are visible (white or light-coloured nails)
+• The quicks are visible

 • You want a quick, affordable service

-See a veterinarian if:
+See a vet if:

 • Nails are infected, bleeding, or ingrown